It seems that the more dog training evolves, the more buzzwords start floating around the Internet.

 An engaged dog will push you for training to happen.
 He doesn’t want to engage with his environment.
 Good smells, people, other dogs, and whatever other distractions are present disappear as soon as real engagement happens.
 You become your dog’s world.
 (And let me tell you, you’d better do something with that power.
 If you become your dog’s world, and that world is boring, you’ll lose engagement more quickly than you got it.)

 A motivated and engaged dog MAY bark out of excitement.
 Sometimes it’s a side effect.
 And sometimes people will teach their dog to bark as a precursor to engagement.
 But a barking dog isn’t always an engaged dog.
-And in fact, while it works for some, barking is NOT something I personally use in my engagement work as I’d rather my dog hang on to his energy for the training that’s about to happen.
+And in fact, while it works for some, barking is NOT something I personally like to use in my engagement work as I’d rather my dog hang on to his energy for the training that’s about to happen.

 Most importantly, an engaged dog doesn’t have to repeatedly be asked to engage.
 He will PUSH you to engage with him.
 Not the other way around.
 So if you are constantly amping your dog, revving him up, and always asking for engagement, you might want to go back to the drawing board.